odoo/runbot/runbot_merge/README.rst

   isolating e.g. if there's a single high-priority PR, low-priority PRs are ignored completely and only that will be staged on its own
-* Reviewers are set up on partners so we can e.g. have author-tracking & deletate reviewers without needing to create proper users for every contributor.
+* Reviewers are set up on partners so we can e.g. have author-tracking & delegate reviewers without needing to create proper users for every contributor.
 * MB collates statuses on commits independently from other objects, so a commit getting CI'd in odoo-dev/odoo then made into a PR on